 Saudi Arabia suspends flights to, from Argentina, Brazil, India because of increase in COVID-19 cases.
 Land borders with UAE, Kuwait, Bahrain have reopened.
 The authorities have implemented an online registration system to facilitate the repatriation of foreign nationals to their home countries.
 Saudi is under strict domestic restrictions and any non-citizen who violates these measures will be punished, deported and banned from re-entering the country.
 On 22 September Saudi Arabia’s General Authority of Civil Aviation (GACA) suspended travel to and from Argentina, Brazil, and India.

 On July 15,International commercial flights resumed while land and sea borders remain closed.
 Senegal's borders with neighboring countries also remain closed.
 Travel between regions is permitted and internal flights have resumed.
 Starting June 5,restaurants and gyms are open to visitors with sanitary measures and social distancing protocols in place.
-On 8 August, the Senegalese authorities announced tightened restrictions.
-There is a ban on gatherings such as marriages, baptisms and funeral ceremonies.
+As of 9 October, bars and nightclubs in Dakar are now open.
+Restrictions on accessing beaches in Dakar have also been eased.
+Religious sites are open.
+There is no longer a ban on gatherings such as marriages, baptisms and funeral ceremonies.
+Public access to beaches, sports fields, public spaces and theatres is now allowed.

 International commercial flights resumed on August 1.
 Upon arrival, passengers will be expected to provide proof of a negative COVID-19 test.
 However, only citizens of countries that are considered low risk will be allowed entry.
 High-risk countries will not be allowed to enter until further notice.
 Cruise ships from any country are not permitted to berth in Seychelles.
 Starting October 1, a number of countries will be given special status.
 Visitors from the United Kingdom, France, Germany, Italy, Switzerland, Austria and the United Arab Emirates will be allowed to travel to Seychelles under specific conditions.